AndRossi/Kelpie/README.md

 <img width="60%" alt="model_results" src="https://user-images.githubusercontent.com/6909990/135614004-db1cff3a-68db-447d-bb9c-3c7f05426957.png">
 </p>

-The training and evaluation processes can be launched with the following commands:
+The training and evaluation processes can be launched with the commands reported in [the training and testing section](#training-and-testing-models-1)

 ## Running Kelpie